SciPhi-AI/synthesizer/docs/source/setup/quickstart.rst

 SciPhi Quickstart
 =================

 Welcome to the SciPhi quickstart guide!
-SciPhi, or ΨΦ, is your portal to using large language models (LLMs) like OpenAI's models, Anthropic, HuggingFace, and vLLM, combined with the power of Retriever-Augmented Generation (RAG).
+SciPhi, or ΨΦ, is your portal to using large language models (LLMs) like OpenAI's models, Anthropic, HuggingFace, and vLLM, combined with the power of Retrieval-Augmented Generation (RAG).

 This guide will introduce you to:
 - Generating data tailored to your needs.